aspose-zip/Aspose.ZIP-Documentation/net/getting-started/installation/_index.md

 1. In the Solution Explorer, expand the project node you want to add a reference to.
 1. Right-click the **References** node for the project and select **Add Reference** from the menu.
 1. In the Add Reference dialog box, select the **.NET** tab (it's usually selected by default).
-1. If you have used MSI installer to install Aspose.ZIP, you will see Aspose.ZIP in the top pane.
+1. If you have used the MSI installer to install Aspose.ZIP, you will see Aspose.ZIP in the top pane.
 Select it and then click the **Select** button.
 1. If you have downloaded and unpacked the DLL only, click the **Browse** button and locate the Aspose.ZIP.dll file.
    You have referenced Aspose.ZIP and it should appear in the **SelectedComponents** pane of the dialog box.
 1. Click **OK**.